shruti0731/Mindspace/README.md

 **Non-technical**
 - Presents a clean, calming design to encourage a positive first impression.
-- Highlights core features such as mood tracking, insights, and personalized dashboard.
+- Highlights core features such as mood tracking, insights and personalized dashboard.
 - Provides quick navigation to signup/login and information sections.

 **Technical**